daviemakz/risen-js/README.md

 3. Install node dependencies (fixing the react version in case of future changes):

 ```
-yarn add @babel/register @babel/preset-react @babel/preset-env react-dom@16.8.6 react@16.8.6 antd@3.18.2 risen-js@latest
+yarn add @babel/register @babel/core@^7.0.0-0 @babel/preset-react @babel/preset-env react-dom@16.8.6 react@16.8.6 antd@3.18.2 risen-js@latest
 ```

-_NOTE: We are using babel to transpile JSX on the micro service, thats why its here._
+_NOTE: We are using babel to transpile JSX on the micro service as we are using SSR (server-side-rendering) in this example.
+You wont need it in most cases._

-3. Create the file which will contain the functions which a micro service will have:
+3. Create the file which will contain the functions which your micro service will have:

 ```
 touch calculator.js